ThisTestUser/FarLandsChronicles/Chapter 4 - The Far Lands in Three Dimensions (1.12.2)/Part 1 - The Sky Far Lands.md

 ![SVertexT5](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/SVertexT5.png)

-Blocky terrain serves as an intermediate state, and is required to be present on a side of any transition boundary.
+Blocky terrain serves as an intermediate state, and is required to be present on one side of any transition boundary.
 It is possible for the vertex far lands to start off with blocky terrain.

 ![SVertexT6](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/SVertexT6.png)